thomash-acinq/bolts/12-offer-encoding.md

 any).
 Note that for recurring invoices with `proportional_amount` set, the `amount` in the invoice request will be scaled by the time in the period; the sender should not attempt to scale it.

+`replace_invoice` allows the mutually-agreed removal of and old unpaid invoice; this can be used in the case of stuck payments.
+If successful in replacing the stuck invoice, the sender may make a second payment such that it can prove double-payment should the receiver still accept the first, delayed payment.

 # Invoices